VHDPlus/vhdplus-website/docs/component_vhdpcore_max10.md

 ## Core Overview
 ![Core M Overview](/img/vhdpcore/Items2.png)

-For your designes, the Core MAX10 has an LED and a Button that can be used and on the top you can plug in your CRUVI extensions.
+For your designes, the Core MAX10 features an onboard LED, button and switch and on the top you can plug in your CRUVI extensions.
-To use the board, plug it in with an USB cable or connect a 5V supply with the VIN and GND pin.
+To use the board, just use an USB cable or connect a 5V supply with the VIN and GND pin.
 With the USB programmer you can then directly program the FPGA or the internal Flash and use debug functions.

 > :warning: 3.3V I/O Voltage!
 Use Level Shifter to Connect 5V Hardware